 Get soakin’ wet

 Plunge down a waterslide, drift in the lazy river, or get knocked down in the wave pool.
-Waterparks in New Jersey are so much fun and a great way to cool off from the hot Jersey sun.
-Glide down a slide at Thundering Surf Waterpark in Long Beach Island, try the new wave pool at Diggerland USA in West Berlin, or enjoy a pirate-themed adventure at the Land of Make Believe and Pirate’s Cove in Hope, NJ.
-If you want something for the little ones, let them cool down at one of the many awesome splash parks in NJ.
+Waterparks in New Jersey are a great way to cool off from the hot Jersey sun.
+Glide down a slide at Thundering Surf Waterpark in Long Beach Island, try the wave pool at Diggerland USA in West Berlin, or enjoy a pirate-themed adventure at the Land of Make Believe at Pirate’s Cove in Hope, NJ.
+Looking for a free way to get wet?
+Spend the afternoon at one of the fantastic splash parks in NJ.

 Try all the coasters

 Get your summer thrills on fun rides and coasters around the Garden State.
 Try the New Jersey Devil roller coaster at Six Flags Great Adventure in Jackson.
-Or visit Morey’s Piers right off the Wildwood boardwalk or become part of a nursery rhyme at Storybook Land in Egg Harbor Township.
-Whatever types of thrills you want, there are plenty of rides and kiddie adventures at these amusement parks in New Jersey.
+Go for the thrills at Land of Make Believe in Hope Township or climb aboard construction-themed rides at Diggerland USA in West Berlin.
+Whatever type of adventure you want, there are plenty of rides and kiddie experiences at these amusement parks in New Jersey.

 Snag something sweet